jvanrijn/jvanrijn/README.md

 ## 💬 Ask me about ...
-`Email marketing` - `marketing automation` `CRM` `Software selection` `Tai Chi` `weight training` `The beautifull city of Houten` `Drinking big cups of Coffee in the morning and not being ashamed of it`.
+`Email marketing` - `marketing automation` `CRM` `Software selection` `Tai Chi` `Weight training` `Biking`
+`The beautifull city of Houten` ``
-`How to post on Linkedin daily without going crazy`
+`Drinking big cups of Coffee in the morning and not being ashamed of it` `How to post on Linkedin daily without going crazy`

 ## 📫 How to reach me:
-Just reach out to me on Linkedin or use the contact form [here] (https://www.emailmonday.com/contact/)
+Just reach out to me on Linkedin or use the contact form [here](https://www.emailmonday.com/contact/)

-## 📫 How to reach me:
+## ⚡ Fun fact: ...
+I once wrote a dutch bestseller (yes, a book) on email marketing, called emailmarketing in 60 minutes.

 <!--
 **jvanrijn/jvanrijn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...